apocalyptech/advmap/README.md

 this does a great job, though.

-The app supports containing multiple maps within the same game, accessible via a dropdown and button in the upper right.
-Due to a limitation of the way we're handling the graphics, each individual map can have a maximum of 256 rooms, which is kind of lame, but so far that's not been a problem.
+The app supports containing multiple maps within the same game, accessible via a dropdown and button in the upper right:

 ![Game Editing](screenshots/screenshot-gameedit.png)